jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 After End With is detected, the original With is relieved.
 In with blocks it is immediately required that I can remember a stack of With blocks.
 < Why can I not use a stack in Creator by default? >

 After For Each has been detected, the statement is split by In.
 The part before In is parsed as a qualifier, except for the first two tokens, and the part after the In is parsed.
 Then it is remembered on class scope, not function scope, what loop is started and what element of the loop we are at.
-Embedded looping I will add later.
+Embedded looping I might add later.
 In that case a stack of loops must be remembered.

 After Next detection, Parsing is actually repeated (this isn’t a perfect solution I am making) until all elements were looped through.